Shift your focus from problems to possibilities.

 “I HAVE to go to work”, “I HAVE to keep a roof over our heads”, “I HAVE to put food on the table” … All of these are valid reasons for creating, and it’s a reality that we all have to deal with.

-But the problem with creating from fear is that you never have a way to outrun it – you will never create so much that the fear disappears, even if you do reach the goal that you set, it will quickly be replaced by the next fear.
+But the problem with creating from fear is that you never have a way to outrun it – you will never create so much that the fear disappears, even if you do reach the goal that you set, it will quickly be replaced by a new concern, a new worry, a new “have to.”

-Creating from fear keeps you playing small and ensures that the best you can ever do is escape “punishment”.
+Creating from fear keeps you playing small and ensures that the best you can ever do is only just escape “punishment”.

 Creating from a place of freedom, shifts your focus from problems to possibilities.